 Mr. Jalpa graduated from California State University at San Jose with a Bachelor of Arts in Sociology and a minor in Mexican American Studies.
 Prior to that, he earned an Associate of Arts Degree in Individual Studies from Foothill College and a Family Development Credential (FDC) from College of San Mateo.
 Mr. Jalpa is a member of the Apostolic Assembly Church in East Palo Alto.
 There, he has served as a leader in different areas such as, Sunday School Superintendent and Sunday School teacher for children, teens and couples.
 He also volunteered as Director of the Juniors Ministry for several years and is currently Coordinator of the Second Harvest Food Bank distribution at Apostolic Assembly Church.

-Belinda Borgo Jimenez, a family member of a consumer of mental health services, currently holds the part-time position of Program Communications Facilitator and will split her time performing this role for The Mouton Center and its expanded peer support/self help operations.
-Belinda came to The Mouton Center with experience working in a local community based organization.
-She currently holds an A.A degree in Psychology as well as an A.A in Sociology and a Certificate of Proficiency in Social Welfare from Foothill College.
-She is currently attending Notre Dame De Namur University in Belmont where she is pursuing her Bachelors degree in Psychology.
-She spends her free time volunteering at a local school.
+Belinda Borgo Jimenez, a family member of a consumer of mental health services, currently holds the part-time position of Program Communications Facilitator.
+Belinda came to The Mouton Center with experience working in a local community based organizations.
+She is currently finishing a M.S degree in Clinical Psychology from Notre Dame De Namur University.
+She spends her free time volunteering at local schools.

 Rev. Teirrah McNair, Sponsored Employment Program Coordinator, is an ordained Christian minister, educator and writer with over 35 years of experience building people through the arts, literacy and biblical studies.
 A product of both Ravenswood City School District and Sequoia Union High School District, McNair was active in EPA’s struggle for incorporation, taught English and drama at Nairobi College, was a California Arts Council artist in residence at Kavanaugh School (now Cesar Chavez Academy) and the Shule Mandela Academy, and spent nine years as a literacy specialist assigned to the local nonprofits East Palo Alto Senior Citizens Center, Free At Last and Our Common Ground.
 Her continuous goal has been to empower students and audiences to step up, speak out and boldly walk into their destinies.
 As such, Rev. McNair has graced auditoriums, schools, churches, museums and sound stages as both actor and workshop facilitator.
 Bay Area theater aficionados will remember her critically acclaimed performance productions of “Dirty Laundry”, “Faithwalker: The Life and Times of Dr. Mary McLeod Bethune”, the revelatory “Hiding Out”, as well as her many other works.